intuitart/oxford-markdown/README.md

 1. Update or Publish your page when finished.

 That's it.
-When you view your page, the markdown code block with the block style 'md->html' will be parsed into html from markdown.
+When you view your page, the markdown code block with the block style `md->html` will be parsed into html from markdown.

 Code block editors that have been tested and work include:
 - inbuilt Wordpress block code editor